Univstar/Univstar.github.io/index.md

 # News
+- *2024/08* &nbsp;🎉🎉 Our paper has been conditionally accepted to SIGGRAPH Asia 2024.
 - *2024/03* &nbsp;🎉🎉 Our two papers have been conditionally accepted to SIGGRAPH 2024 and SPM 2024.
 - *2024/02* &nbsp;🎉🎉 I will present a free online course *GAMES001: Mathematics in Computer Graphics* in Chinese from Mar.
 2024.
 - *2024/01* &nbsp;🎉🎉 Our bioengineering paper in collaboration with ETH Zurich has been accepted to a Nature sub-journal.